tgeoghegan/usermode-networking/README.md

 Finally, this also serves as a body of code I can present to prospective employers since all the professional work I've ever done is closed source.

+## Running tests

+The integration tests I've rigged up here use real SOCK_RAW sockets.
+That means that failing tests can leave state behind in the kernel, that tests can't be run concurrently as they all share kernel state, and that tests must be run under `sudo` in order to get raw IP packets.

+This is obviously bad but for a hobby/educational project, I'm choosing not to go to the trouble of writing a mock socket.
+To run tests safely:

+	cargo test -- --test-threads 1

 ## `SOCK_RAW` on macOS

 The objective is to implement just UDP and TCP (OSI L4), and not any lower-level protocols like IP